What do you think of when you think of billboard advertising?

 Bulletins are so big that the audience’s eyes can’t help but look at them, especially when stuck in vehicular traffic.

-They primarily target drivers, commuters, and long-distance travelers, and people often pass by them on a daily basis, taking in the same advertisements over and over again, which makes them highly effective.
+They primarily target drivers, commuters, and long-distance travelers, and people often pass by them on a daily basis, taking in the same advertisements over and over again, which makes them very effective.

 Bulletins can also be upgraded with three-dimensional designs, extended areas, and moving components that add visual interest.